helderpinto/AzureOptimizationEngine/README.md

 .\Deploy-AzureOptimizationEngine.ps1 -ResourceTags $tags
 ```

 If you choose to deploy all the dependencies from your own local repository, you must publish the solution files into a publicly reachable URL.
 You must ensure the entire AOE project structure is available at the same base URL.
+Storage Account SAS Token-based URLs are not supported.

 ```powershell
 .\Deploy-AzureOptimizationEngine.ps1 -TemplateUri <URL to the Bicep file (e.g., https://contoso.com/azuredeploy.bicep)> [-AzureEnvironment <AzureUSGovernment|AzureGermanCloud|AzureCloud>]